Damian Keogh

-Damian Thomas Keogh (born 1 February 1962, Melbourne, Victoria) is an Australian former professional basketball player who played his career in Australia's National Basketball League for the Nunawading Spectres, Bankstown Bruins, West Sydney Westars and Sydney Kings from 1980–1995.
+Damian Thomas Keogh (born 1 February 1962) is an Australian former professional basketball player who played his career in Australia's National Basketball League for the Nunawading Spectres, Bankstown Bruins, West Sydney Westars and Sydney Kings from 1980 to 1995.
 He also represented the Australian team at the 1984, 1988 and 1992 Summer Olympic Games.

 Keogh became the chief executive officer of Val Morgan in 2011, and from 2013 to 2017 was chairman of Sydney-based National Rugby League team the Cronulla-Sutherland Sharks.

 On 10 October 2013, Keogh was named in the Sydney Kings' 25th Anniversary Team.